benjamin-macmichael/CalendarAssistant/README.md

 3. Scroll down to Test Users and select "Add users"
 4. Type in your email and hit Save

+### Publish App so your credentials last longer than 7 days

+1. Go to "API & Services" and then select "OAuth Consent Screen" from the left menu
+2. Click "Audience" in the new tab that appears on the left
+3. Near the top of the page under "Publishing Status" click the button to publish your app

 ## Usage

 Run the agent: